SimonSchirber/UWBWebsite/docs/report.md

 # Abstract

-As the number of smart devices in a household continues to grow there is need for a system to distinguish and control said devices.
-The goal of this project is to develop a system on top of the sensors available in current smartphones to allow a user to interact with multiple smart devices indoors.
-Current smartphones are equipped with both IMU sensing and UWB ranging, by leveraging these sensors we have created a system to introduce two UWB anchors in a known space to facilitate localization in said space.
-Then, by combining the location estimate with the IMU data as a user is pointing their smartphone at a smart device the can be selected.
+As the number of smart devices in a household continues to grow, there is need for a system to be able to distinguish between and control the devices.
+The goal of this project is to develop a system building off of sensors available in current smartphones to allow a user to easily manage and interact with multiple smart devices indoors.
+Current smartphones are equipped with both IMU and UWB sensors.
+By fusing these sensors measurements and introducing two UWB anchors, we can sucessfully provide orientation and pose estimations of a users controller or phone.
+With known positions of the devices in a room, we can then deduct which device a user is pointing at to be controlled in a room and render it in a custom GUI.
 After this selection is made the user can control the smart device with stimulus broadcasted over BLE.

 <p align='center'>
   <img width="200" src="./media/phone.png" alt="User pointing phone for device recognition and control">